-Sell your business with confidence.
+Exit your business with confidence.

 What to Expect When Working with FirePower

-(1) Develop deal collateral
+(2) Develop deal collateral

 We prepare a “no-names” one-page teaser that provides a powerful snapshot of the business.
 We also develop a comprehensive Confidential Information Memorandum (CIM) that covers all aspects of the business.
 It highlights the positive features of the business and addresses the troublesome ones, earning the trust of potential buyers and setting an honest and productive tone for the negotiations that follow.

-(2) Identify prospective buyers
+(3) Identify prospective buyers

-(3) Build or reinforce connections
+(4) Build or reinforce connections

-(4) Create an auction environment
+(5) Create an auction environment

-(5) Conduct due diligence
+(6) Conduct due diligence

-After the seller signs the preferred LOI, the parties enter into an exclusivity period where the buyer is granted access to a secure Virtual Data Room (VDR) we host.
+After the seller signs the preferred LOI, the parties typically enter into an exclusivity period where the buyer is granted access to a secure Virtual Data Room (VDR) that we host.
 We actively manage a buyer’s due diligence process and curate communication between all stakeholders to ensure nothing jeopardizes the deal.
 This VDR allows for realtime tracking, user management, and security controls.

-(6) Finalize purchase agreement
+(7) Finalize purchase agreement

-(7) Close the sale
+(8) Close the sale

-We guided Applied Comfort in its search of a strategic partner to fully realize its potential in the United States.
-We concluded a transaction with a UK-based strategic, with a complementary product portfolio and distribution capabilities.
+Applied Comfort is a designer and manufacturer of non-standard HVAC systems for commercial, industrial and institutional facilities.
+FirePower guided the company in its search for a strategic partner, concluding a transaction with a UK-based strategic, with a complementary product portfolio and distribution capabilities.

 Mass Spectrometry – Confidential